gada1982/CarND-Behavioral-Cloning-Project/README.md

 # Introduction
 This project is done as a part of the Nanodegree - *Self-Driving Car Engineer* provided from Udacity.
 The outcome of the projct is, that a system with an artificial neuronal network is able to learn driving a track successfully by only getting human driving behaviour as input.
-And not only the track it has observed, it has to gerneralize to other tracks too.
+It has to be able to gerneralize to other tracks too.
 Images from cameras at the front (left/center/right) and steering angles are taken as input values.
 Collection of training data and testing is done within a simulator, which is provided by Udacity.

 # Outline
 1. Requirements